All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Appetite and Caloric Intake

 GLP-1 agonists suppress appetite significantly.
-CJC-1295 can increase appetite in some users due to elevated GH and ghrelin interactions.
+CJC-1295 can increase appetite in some users due to improved GH and ghrelin interactions.
 These opposing appetite effects may partially offset each other, which some patients find beneficial as it prevents the extreme appetite suppression that can lead to inadequate protein intake.

 Gastric Motility